LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 $\partial \Omega$ is $C^1$, given $x\U 0 \in \partial  \Omega$ there exists an open set $V \subset \mathbb{R}^d$ and a function
-$\gamma \in  C^1(\mathbb{R}^{d-1})$ such that, relabeling and flipping the last coordinate axis, if necessary
+$\gamma \in  C^1(\mathbb{R}^{d-1})$ such that, relabeling and flipping the last coordinate axis if necessary

 <div>
 $$\begin{aligned}